Originally posted November 2022, updated June 2023.

 Online appointment scheduling is incredibly beneficial for patients, providers, and practices alike—but only when it’s done the right way.

-It’s not at all uncommon for practices to offer the option to request an appointment online under the guise of on-the-spot scheduling.
+It’s not at all uncommon for practices to offer the option schedule appointments online under the guise of on-the-spot scheduling.
 While this is (probably) preferable to having no online scheduling functionality whatsoever, it’s not quite what patients are looking for in a healthcare experience.

 How can patient scheduling be improved?
 Patient engagement technology—and optimally, a full patient engagement platform rather than simply a one-off scheduling tool—is key.
 When evaluating a patient engagement platform for appointment management and beyond, make it a point to look for:

 Look for a solution that provides on-the-spot appointment scheduling through your practice’s website and patient portal as well as other channels such as Google, Facebook, Yelp, and Healthgrades.
-When booking online, established patients should be able to see providers’ real-time availability as well as physician bios and other relevant information.
+When booking online, established patients should be able to see providers’ real-time availability and types of appointments, as well as physician bios and other relevant information.

 Make the process as convenient as possible, allowing patients to access online scheduling 24/7 on their preferred device without requiring them to download an app or log into an account.
 Eliminating these barriers will allow for a smooth and easy scheduling experience that both patients and administrative staff will appreciate.